data-apis/array-api/spec/purpose_and_scope.md

 ### Discoverability

-To assist array-consuming libraries which need to create arrays originating from multiple conforming array implementations, conforming implementations may provide an {pypa}`entry point <specifications/entry-points/>` in order to make an array API namespace discoverable:
+To assist array-consuming libraries which need to create arrays originating from multiple conforming array implementations, conforming implementations may provide an {pypa}`entry point <specifications/entry-points/>` in order to make an array API namespace discoverable.
+For example,

 ```python
 from importlib.metadata import entry_points